Day #2 and #3

 - There has been a debate whether God created angels before He began to create the universe or if He did it on the first day.
 There is no way of knowing for sure.
 Here is what we do know:

 - Satan was cast down with other rebellious angels when they disobeyed God.
-We do not have information about what this disobedience was but since they were originally created to minister to an perhaps it was a refusal to minister to man that sent them down and provoked Satan's hatred of man and subsequent temptation (II Peter 2:4) or they left their original positions (Jude 6).
+We do not have information about what this disobedience was but since they were originally created to minister to man, perhaps it was a refusal to do this that sent them down and provoked Satan's hatred of man and subsequent temptation (II Peter 2:4).
+Another possibility is that they left their original positions (Jude 6), but we don't know why.

-- God brings into existence the time-space-matter elements without form or energy or light.
+- God brings into existence the time-space-matter elements without form, energy, or light.

 - These are energized by the power of the Holy Spirit and take on form and energy.